How the First Nations Peoples of Australia adapted to an ever-changing environment

 Adapting to arid landscapes

-Meanwhile, archaeological evidence shows that people were able to stay seasonally in regions like the Willandra Lakes.
+Meanwhile, archaeological evidence suggests that people had stayed in regions like the Willandra Lakes at certain times of the year.

 An Australian bushland recovering from a fire, with blackened, leafless trees standing against a bright blue sky.
 Green grass emerges, symbolizing nature's resilience after destruction.